 Based on the people I met on this one weekend, Chicago is a friendly city and the people do have a heart.

 The thing that topped off my respect and faith for the city of Chicago was when I misplaced my gift bag from Chinatown in the restroom of a restaurant.
 We were rushing to get on the Navy Pier bus at 4:00 pm and I wasn’t thinking.

 More than four hours later my kids convinced me to go back, maybe it’s still there.
 You see I don’t get souvenirs that often and this one had special meaning.

 So we made the trip back, I asked at the desk, I looked in the trash, I asked the bartender if anyone had turned anything in, no luck.
 Out of desperation I opened the door to the stall and in the corner sat my bag.

 Yes, Chicago has a heart, Chicago is full of friendly people, Chicago has honest people.

 Our girls weekend to visit my son was wonderful!
 We went to the Billy Joel Concert in Wrigley Field, ate Chicago pizza, went to Chinatown, did a boat tour, sat and watched a free concert at Millennial Park, watched fireworks, and visited Navy Pier (which I was very disappointed) But best of all got to spend time with my son who is going to school at Tribeca Film Academy and making quite the name for himself in a very short time.

 So how about you?
-Have you been to Chi-Town (as some people affectionately call Chicago), do you live there?
+Have you been to Chicago, do you live there?
 What do you like, what would you suggest for my next trip?